bio photo

 In New York Prisons, Guards Who Brutalize Prisoners Rarely Get Fired

 Records and data analyzed by The Marshall Project reveal a state discipline system that fails to hold many guards accountable.
+This was the first story in a series co-published with The New York Times.
 Honored with a Nonprofit News Award for best investigative journalism and a Robert F. Kennedy Journalism Award for criminal justice reporting.

 A Criminal Justice Journalist Wrestles With Doubts in the Jury Box